Liverpool University Hospitals NHS Foundation Trust

+Liverpool University Hospitals NHS Foundation Trust is part of NHS University Hospitals of Liverpool Group.
+It is responsible for managing Aintree University Hospital, Broadgreen Hospital, Liverpool University Dental Hospital and the Royal Liverpool University Hospital.

 History

 The Trust was created on 1 October 2019 when the Royal Liverpool and Broadgreen University Hospitals NHS Trust and Aintree University Hospitals NHS Foundation Trust merged.

+The organisation joined NHS University Hospitals of Liverpool Group on 1 November 2024.

 Services

 The Trust delivers a range of services including general hospital services, specialist services, cancer services, dental services and community services.
 At the time of merger it was reported that there is no plan or desire to close either hospital's emergency department.

+Honorary Freedom of the Borough

+On 26 January 2023, the Liverpool University Hospitals NHS Foundation Trust was granted the Honorary Freedom of the Metropolitan Borough of Sefton.